 Any unauthorized or forcible entry, whether actual or attempted, into any facility or building located on College-owned or controlled property is prohibited.

-Vandalism (willful or malicious damage, destruction or defacement) of College-owned or controlled property or vandalism of property belonging to others which occurs on College-owned or controlled property or while the violator is attending or participating in a College-sponsored event or activity is prohibited.
-This also applies to students participating in the LCSC home stay program.
+Vandalism (willful or malicious damage, destruction or defacement) of college-owned or controlled property or vandalism of property belonging to others which occurs on college-owned or controlled property or while the violator is attending or participating in a college-sponsored event or activity is prohibited.
+This also applies to students participating in the college’s home stay program.
 Preventable accidental damage may also be considered a violations of the Student Code of Conduct on a case by case basis.

-Possession of firearms on college-owned or college-controlled property, except as expressly authorized by Idaho Code, section 18-3309(2), State Board of Education Policy V.L., and LCSC Policy 4.123, is prohibited.
-The college will provide safe storage of firearms for students who live in housing managed by the college or other students upon request.
+Possession of firearms on college-owned or college-controlled property, except as expressly authorized by Idaho Code, section 18-3309(2), State Board of Education Policy V.L., and Lewis-Clark State College Policy 4.123, is prohibited.
+The college will provide safe storage of firearms and weapons for students who live in housing managed by the college or other students upon request.

 Possession of illegal weapons, explosives, chemical, or incendiary devices, except as expressly authorized by law or institutional policy, is prohibited on college-owned or college-controlled property.

-Students in violation of this provision of the student code will be subject to college-based disciplinary action and, depending upon the nature of the infraction, may be referred to local law enforcement.
+Students in violation of this provision of the Student Code of Conduct will be subject to college-based disciplinary action and, depending upon the nature of the infraction, may be referred to local law enforcement.

 A person is in violation of this Code if he or she intentionally aids or abets another in the commission of any offense mentioned in this Code.
-Abuse of the Student Code, including but not limited to:
+Abuse of the Student Code, includes but is not limited to:

 - Falsification, distortion, or misrepresentation of information during a judicial investigation;